open-resources/physics_bank/content/public/010.Rotational Motion/Rotational Energy/Figure_skater_moment_of_inertia/Figure_skater_moment_of_inertia.md

       title: Figure Skater Moment of Inertia
     part1:
       ans1:
-        value: It decreases by a factor of 6.
+        value: It decreases by a factor of 2.
-        feedback: Great, you got it!
+        feedback: Careful, moment of inertia decreases.
       ans2:
-        value: It decreases by a factor of 36.
+        value: It decreases by a factor of 4.
         feedback: Angular momentum $L$ is given by $L = I \omega$, where $I$ is the moment of inertia and $\omega$ is angular speed.
       ans3:
-        value: It increases by a factor of 6.
+        value: It increases by a factor of 2.
-        feedback: Careful, moment of inertia increases.
+        feedback: Great, you got it!
       ans4:
-        value: It increases by a factor of 36.
+        value: It increases by a factor of 4.
         feedback: Angular momentum $L$ is given by $L = I \omega$, where $I$ is the moment of inertia and $\omega$ is angular speed.
       ans5: